kaysond/trafficjam/README.md

 ```

 ## Operation
 TraefikJam limits traffic between containers by adding rules to the host iptables.
 The Docker network subnet and the IP addresses of whitelisted containers are determined.
+A rule is added to the end of the `DOCKER-USER` chain to jump to a `TRAEFIKJAM` chain.
 Then, several rules are added to a TRAEFIKJAM chain in the filter table:
 1. Accept already-established traffic whose source and destination are the network subnet - `-s $SUBNET -d $SUBNET -m conntrack --ctstate RELATED,ESTABLISHED -j RETURN`
 2. Accept traffic from whitelisted containers destined for the network subnet (this requires one rule per container) - `-s "$IP" -d "$SUBNET" -j RETURN`
 3. Drop traffic whose source and destination are the network subnet - `-s "$SUBNET" -d "$SUBNET" -j DROP`

-For Docker Swarm, another rule is added in the **2.** position allowing traffic from the load balancer
+For Docker Swarm, another rule is added in the **2.** position allowing traffic from the overlay network's load balancer

+Additionally, a jump rule is added from the `INPUT` chain to the `TRAEFIKJAM_INPUT` chain.
+Two rules are added here:
+1. Accept already-established traffic whose source is the network subnet - `-s $SUBNET -m conntrack --ctstate RELATED,ESTABLISHED -j RETURN`
+2. Drop traffic whose source is the network subnet - `-s "$SUBNET" -j DROP`

 ## Tested Environments
 * Ubuntu (20.04) + Docker (19.03.13)